Afrikabal/afrikabal-web-app/README.md

 ## Questions?

-If you have any questions or run into issues, feel free to reach out via Slack or open an issue in the repository.
+If you have any questions or run into issues, feel free to reach out via the Whatsapp Group or open an issue in the repository.